aspenjazz88/SMUblockchain/README.md

 # SMUblockchain- Project Web3 Kickstarter

-Overview: This  rpoject will be
+Overview: This  project will be to create a kickstarter type of website using web3 and smart contracts.

 Some high level requirements:
 1. Seller should be able to update a photo and description (metadata of his project).